Skip to main content

 • You prefer dynamic discovery over a fixed tool list

-Use a Bundle endpoint when:
+Use an MCP server endpoint when:

 • You want a small, focused tool set (Direct mode — tools load instantly)